elftausend/combine/README.md

 This is a simplistic neural network framework written in Rust.
 The implementation of generics is probably not good and needs some polishing.
-The same counts for the whole code but it works for small things.
+The same applies for the whole code but it "works" for small things.

 ## Example